 But after numerous cruises, these are the essential items which I've found work best.
 And many of these items are essential for any trip, and not just on cruises, as they are the result of my experience traveling to 43 different countries.

 These cruise essentials can save you money (up to $300-- see #15 below) and space, plus make your trip-- whether it's a cruise or not-- more enjoyable.

 I'm a snacker, and not someone who can eat huge amounts at a time (like at breakfast) to last me through the day.

-So among my cruise essentials I always bring a quart-sized Ziploc or resealable baggie to grab a muffin or snack (I love Holland America's bran muffins-- sweet, but still healthy) from the Lido buffet to take with me on excursions.
+So among my cruise essentials I always bring a quart-sized Ziploc or resealable baggie to grab a muffin or snack (I love Holland America's bran muffins-- sweet, but still relatively healthy) from the Lido buffet to take with me on excursions.
 Other great things to grab from the Lido to snack on include Saltine crackers and mini cereal boxes.

 (I haven't yet found a way to successfully pack on-the-go versions of chocolate molten lava cake.)

 I also bring resealable baggies in other sizes along, including 1-2 gallon sizes (to hold wet swim suits, for example), and snack sizes to hold medications.
 I like to pack daily medications in one bag, and then "in case" meds (like decongestants and motion sickness pills) in another.

 This is a new cruise essentials "must" for me.
 On a recent cruise in Alaska, I saw a number of people walking around with these, and thought, "Why didn't I think of that?"
 You might think "Why bother?" on a ship with hot coffee and tea free for the taking 24 hours a day.

 But I like my coffee/tea in a big mug, and the mugs on board cruise ships run pretty small.